Six ways to support and empower Alberta’s women entrepreneurs

 Once you find a business, product or service that you love, share it with your community.
 Recommend them, write a review, talk about them and let people know why you’re a loyal customer.

-6. Seek out and support businesses owned by Black, Indigenous, and all women of colour
+5. Seek out and support businesses owned by Black, Indigenous, women of colour and LGBTIAQ2S+ community members.

-Many marginalized business owners lack generational wealth and access to funding due to systemic racism and oppression.
+Many marginalized business owners lack generational wealth and access to funding due to systemic racism or discrimination and oppression.

-The first five tips in this list are a great start in supporting businesses owned by women of colour, but the intent is much greater than supporting in the short term—it’s building and supporting belonging and community, and amplifying voices.
+The first five tips in this list are a great start in supporting businesses owned by women of colour and LGBTIAQ2S+ community members, but the intent is much greater than supporting in the short term—it’s building and supporting belonging and community, and amplifying voices.

 Where can I find women-owned Alberta businesses?